-Speech and hearing therapy is a most important part of the hospital's total rehabilitation program, its aim being to help those patients who have articulate sounds or form words clearly because the muscles of the lips, tongue and larnyx are no longer functioning adequately.
+Speech and hearing therapy is a most important part of the hospital's total rehabilitation program, its aim being to help those patients who have difficulty in speaking, reading, writing or understanding speech.
+These persons are very often the victims of strokes, injuries, neurological disorders and the like.
+As a result of these illnesses they suffer speech disorders, including: